 Technology is changing everyday.
 In the present era, everything from your fridge to door locks are connected to the internet.
 While the Internet of Things (IoT) delivers comfort and makes your daily tasks easier, it also leads to unwanted cyber activities.
 Moreover, cyber criminals have found advanced methods to access your smart home devices.

 Thus, the security of every connected devices is crucial.
 To keep your smart home safe from prying eyes and hands, it is necessary to keep your information and premises secure.
-Whether you are a techie or a novice, here are some amazing tips to help you defend connecting devices.
+Whether you are an expert or a novice, here are some amazing tips to help you defend connecting devices.

 6 Awesome Tips to Keep your Smart Home Secure